gquiring/Jukebox/README.md

 I have a video on Youtube to explain the entire build from modifying the parts in Bambu Studio to compiling the source code.
 The link will be provided soon (still working on it).

+After downloading the project from Github, unzip the file 'jukebox-main' to your default Arduino directory.
+Then rename the 'jukebox-main' to 'jukebox'.

 Jukebox 3D project
 https://makerworld.com/en/models/1261929-jukebox-night-light-and-music-box#profileId-1286728